hzFishy/UnrealNotes/content/Unreal Engine/Inputs/InputProcessor.md

 The first processor that returns `true` will break the loop and override the default slate app behavior for that event.
 If its not overridden it will go to `FSlateApplication::RoutePointerUpEvent`, which in this example will call `SViewport::OnMouseButtonUp` and `FSceneViewport::OnMouseButtonUp`.

+The EnhancedInputSubsystem registers its `FEnhancedInputWorldProcessor`.

+`FAnalogCursor` is an `IInputProcessor`.